 You have choices about how your data is collected, used and shared.
 You have rights under data protection law in relation to request access, correction or erasure of your personal data.

-We provide you with choices about the collection, use and sharing of your data, from selecting which data you wish to share with us in your documentation, not including that information which is required by law by HMRC or the FCA in order to provide our Services and Products.
+We provide you with choices about the collection, use and sharing of your data, from selecting which data you wish to share with us in your documentation, not including that information which is required by law by HMRC in order to provide our Services and Products.

 We offer access to the personal data we have about you.
 Under GDPR and e-Privacy regulation, Valhalla will process this as soon as possible within 30 days.
 We may request a fee of £10, dependent on the extent of information you require.